efthymisgeo/multimodal-masking/README.md

 As such, the framework is opinionated and it follows a convention over configuration approach. -->

-This repo contains the source code for the INTERSPEECH 2021 paper "M3: MultiModal Masking applied to sentiment analysis" (Paper).
+This repo contains the source code for the INTERSPEECH 2021 paper ["M3: MultiModal Masking applied to sentiment analysis"](https://www.isca-speech.org/archive/pdfs/interspeech_2021/georgiou21_interspeech.pdf).

 <p align="center">
   <img src="./m3.jpg" height="250">